 New Year’s morning and Mum checks my blog.
-She wants to find out what theme I’ve selected for this year’s Year Of.
+She’s eager to know the theme I’ve selected for this year’s Year Of.

 I hadn’t even typed up the review of 2017!

-With the review now out of the way, I settle into preparing for 2018.
+Now with the review out of the way, I can settle into preparing for 2018.

 I have learnt that the theme needs to build upon something that has gone before, because picking something out of the blue, like Year of 30 Days, with it’s unconnected yet catchy title, is the first step to minimal action.

 But I’ve also learnt that novelty is vital because it triggers motivation, which is why the Year of Sweat Squared unsuccessfully followed on from the comparatively successful Year of Sweat.
 I’m finally being honest with myself that this process is not about radical overhauls but progress towards improvement.
 (Hence my reassessment of Sweat as Successful.)